ai-safety-foundation/sparse_autoencoder/docs/content/index.md

 pip install sparse_autoencoder
 ```

+## Quick Start

+Check out the [demo notebook](demo) for a guide to using this library.

+We also highly recommend skimming the reference docs to see all the features that are available.

 ## Features

 This library contains:

    1. **A sparse autoencoder model**, along with all the underlying PyTorch components you need to
       customise and/or build your own:
-      - Encoder, constrained unit norm decoder and tied bias PyTorch modules in `autoencoder`.
+      - Encoder, constrained unit norm decoder and tied bias PyTorch modules in
+        [sparse_autoencoder.autoencoder][].
-      - L1 and L2 loss modules in `loss`.
+      - L1 and L2 loss modules in [sparse_autoencoder.loss][].
-      - Adam module with helper method to reset state in `optimizer`.
+      - Adam module with helper method to reset state in [sparse_autoencoder.optimizer][].
    2. **Activations data generator** using TransformerLens, with the underlying steps in case you
       want to customise the approach:
-      - Activation store options (in-memory or on disk) in `activation_store`.
+      - Activation store options (in-memory or on disk) in [sparse_autoencoder.activation_store][].
-      - Hook to get the activations from TransformerLens in an efficient way in `source_model`.
+      - Hook to get the activations from TransformerLens in an efficient way in
+        [sparse_autoencoder.source_model][].
-      - Source dataset (i.e. prompts to generate these activations) utils in `source_data`, that
+      - Source dataset (i.e. prompts to generate these activations) utils in
-        stream data from HuggingFace and pre-process (tokenize & shuffle).
+        [sparse_autoencoder.source_data][], that stream data from HuggingFace and pre-process
+        (tokenize & shuffle).
    3. **Activation resampler** to help reduce the number of dead neurons.
    4. **Metrics** that log at various stages of training (e.g. during training, resampling and
       validation), and integrate with wandb.